 What efforts has the Maritime Administration undertaken to provide additional training opportunities to U.S. Mariners?

 The Maritime Administration is required to consider national interests in the issuance of deepwater port licenses.
-We consider the employment of American citizens aboard vessels serving the nation’s natural gas and oil receiving facilities to be in the best interest of the United States.
-Placing the transportation of LNG under the control of U.S. mariners, who are subject to strenuous security checks, will add an additional layer of security to our nation’s energy supply chain.
+We consider the employment of American citizens aboard vessels serving the nation’s natural gas and oil receiving and exporting facilities to be in the best interest of the United States.
+Placing the transportation of LNG and oil under the control of U.S. mariners, who are subject to strenuous security checks, will add an additional layer of security to our nation’s energy supply chain.

 Under separate statutory authority under the Maritime Education and Training Act of 1980, as amended, the Maritime Administration educates and trains future merchant marine officers for various employment opportunities within the maritime industry.
 To this end, the Maritime Administration administers and operates the U.S. Merchant Marine Academy at Kings Point, New York, and the agency provides financial support and training vessels to six State maritime academies in California, Maine, Massachusetts, Michigan, New York, and Texas.
 All six State maritime academies and the U.S. Merchant Marine Academy, as well as other related training facilities, have indicated a strong interest in expanding their curricula to include course work focused on the unique demands of the LNG trade.

 What are the results of the Maritime Administration’s training initiatives?

 We are already seeing results from our efforts.
 As a result of this program initiative, the Maritime Administration has entered into innovative public-private partnerships with several deepwater port license applicants.
 Under one such agreement, Excelerate Energy agreed to provide training and employment opportunities for U.S. citizen officers, cadets, and unlicensed mariners serving aboard their tanker fleet.
-Other deepwater port applicants, including Neptune and Port Dolphin Energy, have committed to similar manning agreements with the Maritime Administration to develop programs to train and employ U.S. mariners on LNG vessels.
+Other deepwater port applicants, such as Neptune LNG, have also committed to similar manning agreements with the Maritime Administration to develop programs to train and employ U.S. mariners on LNG vessels.

-The Maritime Administration will continue to reach similar voluntary agreements with future deepwater port license applicants and other energy companies serving the nation’s international maritime markets.
+The Maritime Administration will continue to encourage similar voluntary agreements with future deepwater port license applicants and other energy companies serving the nation’s international maritime markets.